About Oregon Writers Colony

 History

-Most of that original organizing committee became the founding board members of Oregon Writers Colony when it received IRS 501(c)(3) non-profit status in 1983.
+Most of that original organizing committee became the founding board members of Oregon Writers Colony when it received IRS 501(c)(3) nonprofit status in 1983.
+In July 1984, OWC member Sharon Wood (now Sharon Wood Wortman) created and began editing The Colonygram newsletter, providing a voice for members and a source of how-to tips as well as news of member successes.

-In 1988, with a generous gift from OWC member and beloved Oregon author Jean Auel (The Clan of the Cave Bear), and a beneficiary gift from the estate of co-founder Lola Janes, OWC purchased a log home on the ridge in Rockaway Beach.
-This beautiful house overlooked the Pacific Ocean to the west and Lake Lytle to the east.
-The vision of a home base for Oregon writers became a reality when Colonyhouse opened its doors.
+In 1988, with a generous gift from OWC member and beloved Oregon author Jean Auel (Clan of the Cave Bear), along with a gift from the estate of co-founder Lola Strong Janes, OWC purchased a log home at Rockaway Beach.
+And not just any log home, but one overlooking the Pacific Ocean to the west and Lake Lytle to the east.
+The cabin was hand built by a member of the Steiner family of Timberline Lodge fame.
+The dream of a permanent home next to the ocean was realized when Colonyhouse started its new life as a haven for writers.

-The Pacific Northwest Writers Association formally recognizes OWC for its longstanding support and promotion of Pacific Northwest authors.
+The Pacific Northwest Writers Association formally reconizes OWC for its longstanding support and promotion of Pacific Northwest authors.

 Oregon Writers Colony